 UCLA beats Florida 8-0 in 6 innings to WCWS semifinals

+UCLA coach Kelly Inouye-Perez isn’t worried about the fact that Oklahoma leads the nation in scoring, hitting and earned run average.

+“We’ve got to be able to come out and play our game at the end of the day, and if we do that, then it will be a great day of softball,” she said.
+“That’s all that we’re focusing on right now.”

-Florida (49-19) won its opener Thursday against Oregon State, but the Gators did not score in a loss to Oklahoma State on Saturday or against UCLA.
+Florida (49-19) won its opener Thursday against Oregon State, but the Gators did not score in a loss to Oklahoma State on Saturday.

 Elizabeth Hightower (17-9) got the loss for the Gators after giving up two runs on three hits in 3 1/3 innings.
 Florida was the only Southeastern Conference team in the World Series field.